a-b-street/abstreet/docs/articles/features/article.md

 # A/B Street Features

 Ever been on a bus stuck in traffic, wondering why there are cars parked on the road instead of a bus lane?
-This article overviews the features of A/B Street, a traffic simulation game set in Seattle.
-Players explore how small changes to road layout and intersection rules affect the movement of pedestrians, drivers, transit, and cyclists.
+This article overviews the features of A/B Street, an in-progress traffic simulation game set in Seattle.
+Players explore how small changes to road layout and intersection rules affect multi-modal trips of pedestrians, drivers, transit users, and cyclists.
 The game's mission is to make it fun and simple for anybody to test an idea to improve Seattle's traffic flow and, if the idea works well, to communicate it to others.

 <!--ts-->